-The framework is based around the six component elements, proven to be effective at increasing youth engagement and progression:
+The framework is based around 6 component elements, proven to be effective at increasing youth engagement and progression.
+They aim to:

-- Identifying young people most at risk of disengagement;
+- identify young people most at risk of disengagement

-- Stronger tracking and transitions of young people through the system;
+- provide stronger tracking and transition of young people through the system

-- Ensuring provision meets the needs of young people;
+- ensure provision meets the needs of young people

-- Strengthening employability skills and opportunities for employment; and
+- strengthen employability skills and opportunities for employment

-- Greater accountability for better outcomes for young people.
+- provide greater accountability for better outcomes for young people.

-The plan brings together critical elements of NEET (Not in Education, Employment or Training) reduction together in one place with a clear two year timetable for implementation.
+The plan brings together critical elements of NEET reduction together in one place with a clear 2 year timetable for implementation.